Economics and Business Management

 Learning outcomes of the course unit

-General mathematics knowledge at the level of education of FME courses.
+General mathematics knowledge at the level of FME courses.
 Basic knowledge of differential and integral calculus.

 Recommended optional programme components